 Enabling refugees to access dignified housing is still a major challenge for Caritas Luxembourg.

-The number of homes is increasing in relation to previous years (+30 in 2017, +26 in 2018).
+The number of homes is increasing in relation every year.
 Important efforts are made to find privately-owned homes which the owners were willing to lease at a moderate social rent.
 Let’s not forget that a home is an important factor of integration because it determines where the persons will be able to build their social life. ,

 But we are still a long way off.
 Caritas Luxembourg continues to look for privately-owned homes.